gjchong25/notes/django2.md

     author = models.ForeignKey(User, on_delete=models.DO_NOTHING)
 ```

 The only particularly interesting thing model field about this `Note` model is the `ForeignKey` field.
-A *foreign key* in a relational database is a link from one model (or /table/) to another.
+A *foreign key* in a relational database is a link from one model (or **table**) to another.
 This structures the data in a relational way so that querying each note won’t just return an author id, but the author object itself.
 This is one of the benefits of using a relationship database: simple querying of multiple models that have relations.

-Note that this foreign key makes a reference to the User object (predefined by Django) and as such we have to import it by adding `from django.contrib.auth.models import User` to the top of the models file.
-In our views file, let’s query this model as before by importing the model using `from core.models import Note`.
+Note that this foreign key makes a reference to the predefined **User** object (which is what `createsuperuser` and the focus of this lecture).
+As suc,h we have to import it by adding `from django.contrib.auth.models import User` to the top of the models file.

+In our views file, let’s query the `Note` model as before by importing the model using `from core.models import Note`.
 Then, let’s get all the instances in the `splash` view by using `Note.objects.all()`.
 We pass all the notes through to the view as usual.

 Add this model to our admin page in `admin.py` and create a superuser using `python manage.py createsuperuser`.
 Create a few notes at `localhost:8000/admin` and make sure they show up on our `splash` view for a quick sanity check.

 Our app is now in a similar state of functionality to our previous restaurant app.
 However, it would be nice to incorporate some sense of identity using accounts.
 In the following sections, we’ll extend this application to work with user input to create accounts and new notes.